vannov/pygame_cards/README.md

 The package contains a set of modules that encapsulate Pygame routines and provide a simple API to create a card game with minimum amount of code.

-Check out the _examples_ folder - it contains implementation of classic "Klondike" solitaire.
-Here how the game looks like:
+Check out the _examples_ folder - it contains an implementation of classic "Klondike" solitaire.
+Here's what the game looks like:

 <img src="https://github.com/vannov/pygame_cards/blob/master/examples/klondike/klondike.png" width="570" height="470"/>

 ## Installation

-####Prerequisites:
+#### Prerequisites:

 Python version 3.8.x: https://www.python.org/downloads/